 A film, book, or play shows us an alternative world where we can access experiences we might never have imagined, or encountered.
-People like us – and not like us, in situations that may be based on reality – or fantasy.
-The temptation may be to sensationalise, over-dramatise, or create something larger than life to make the story more exciting; to make it more memorable.
-Other stories are less about action and written to evoke emotions: inspiration, motivation, empathy or/and to provoke anger, outrage or offend.
-These are powerful emotions and will stay with the reader/viewer, connected through empathy and understanding of the human condition.
+People like us, and not like us, in situations that may be based on reality – or fantasy.
+The temptation may be to sensationalise, over-dramatise, or create something larger than life to make the story more exciting to make it more memorable.
+Other stories may be written to evoke emotions: inspiration, motivation, empathy or/and to provoke anger, outrage or offend.
+These are powerful emotions and will stay with the reader/viewer, because we feel connected through empathy and understanding of the human condition.

 In journalism and broadcasting we are used to stories that focus on dramatic effect for maximum disruption.
-Typically, a story may show opposites and extremes: rich/poor, old/young/ small town / big city.
+Typically, a story depicts opposites and extremes: rich/poor, old/young, small town / big city, war/peace.
 The contrast heightens the dynamic tension.
 It creates sensation.
 It creates emotion – anger, sympathy, inequity and informs from a position of imbalance, distinction, light/dark.
-For the greatest impact, it is the obvious way to go, so that it almost writes itself.
+For the greatest impact, it is the obvious way to go; it almost writes itself.

 But it is a story that creates distinctions rather than commonalities.
 It sets out to show marked differences and highlight polar opposites.
 It does not look for subtleties or nuance, detail or connection, blurred lines or resonance.
 It affirms that the ‘message’ must be writ large otherwise there is no story.
 If it’s not about diametric opposites, then there is nothing to learn/know/understand because it assumes that everything in between mostly falls into one category, or the other.